DataDog/documentation/content/en/logs/explorer/facets.md

 ## The Facet Panel

 The search bar provides the most comprehensive set of interactions to slice and dice your data.
-However, for most cases, the facet panel is likely to be a more straightforward way to throught to your data.
+However, for most cases, the facet panel is likely to be a more straightforward way to navigate into your data.

 Open a facet to see a summary of its content for the scope of the current query.